privacymachine/src/packaging/BaseDisk/README.md

-# Dokumentation of the BaseDisk build Process
+# Documentation of the BaseDisk-Build-Process
 Because of the higher stability we use libvirt for our build process.

 ## To build your own BaseDisk follow this steps (tested on debian jessie)